TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

-How to turn off autocorrect on Samsung
+Turn off autocorrect on Samsung

 We will be using the Galaxy S10 model for our instruction, but this should apply to all Samsung smartphones.
-Also, note that Autocorrect is referred to as Auto replace on Samsung phones.
+Also, note that Autocorrect is referred to as Auto replace on many Samsung phones.

 1. Tap Apps on the home screen.

 4. Tap Language and input.

 5. Note the current keyboard in the “Default Keyboard” section – it’s the one you’ll need to select when you turn off autocorrect.